mandome/touch-3d-view/README.md

 * **setZDepth(ZDepth zDepth):** new ZDepth(float mOffsetYTopShadow, float mOffsetYBottomShadow, float mOffsetXLeftShadow, float mOffsetXRightShadow).All the parameters are positive number.

 # extend
-If you want use this view in RecycleView or Viewpager,they may exist sliding conflicts.
+If you want to use this view in RecycleView or Viewpager,they may exist sliding conflicts.
 #### Use In RecycleView
 #### Use In ViewPager